Ribbit-Network/ribbit-network-faq/README.md

 ### How does the sensor connect to the Internet?
 The sensor uses a wi-fi radio to connect to the internet in order to send sensor data to the Ribbit Network Database and recieve Software Updates from the Ribbit team.

+### Can the public data be used to locate my sensor?
+[The sensor rounds it's GPS location](https://github.com/Ribbit-Network/ribbit-network-frog-sensor/issues/41) it publishes to the public database.
+This means that it is not possible to specifically locate the sensor.
+Additionally, the sensor does not contain or publish any personal data, limiting privacy concerns.

 ### Is it possible to connect the sensor using an ethernet cord instead of wi-fi?
 Yes, this is possible, as there is an ethernet port on the Raspberry Pi carrier board inside.
+However, we suggest the wifi connection which allows the most flexibility in sensor placement.

 ### How long is the power cord?
 The power cable is 1.5 meters (5 feet) long.
 An extension cord can easily be added if you need a longer cord.